 - Revival Eastside Eatery 2.2 miles Texas-sourced and house-made salads, sandwiches, and burgers.
 704 Elm Ave.

 - World Hunger Relief Inc. 8.9 miles A Christian non-profit working farm that trains people in sustainable agriculture.
 Watch for announcements about "farm days" and other events.
 Also look for them at the weekly downtown farmer's market.
 Spring Lake road off of Hwy 77-Business

 - Health Camp 2.3 miles.
 Get the Super Burger (like a homemade "Big Mac").
 Shakes.
 It's been around for generations of Wacoans and visitors to enjoy.
+Nothing on the menu is healthy - -the name probably came from the early days when dairy (milkshakes) was promoted as part of a healthy diet.
 On “The Circle” by Magnolia Table.

 - Cajun Craft 1.1 miles.
 Good Cajun food.
 Corner of Clay and S. 11th.

 - Tejun The Texas Cajun 4.5 miles.
 Good Cajun food.
 711 N. Robinson Drive, Robinson TX

 - Oakwood Cemetary 2.8 miles.
 Beautiful old trees and lots of Waco and Texas history.
 2124 S. 5th Street.